zetareticoli/typesmith/README.md

 @import 'node_modules/typesmith/typesmith';
 ```

-### Install manually
+### Manual

 #### Using @import
-Download the _typesmith.scss file and move it in your sass/scss folder.
-You need a Sass @import to include it in your project.
+Download the `_typesmith.scss` file and move it in your sass/scss folder.
+You need a Sass `@import` to include it in your project.
+Choose this way in order to customize **typesmith** according to project needs.

-#### Add CSS file
+#### Add CSS files
-Download the file located in /dist/ folder choosing between default or minified version.
-Include in your project as normal CSS file.
+Download the files located in /dist/ folder choosing between default or minified version.
+Include them in your project as normal CSS files.
+In this case you couldn't customize typography values but use those by default.

 ## Dependencies
 I order to use the libary you will need following tools:
 - [mq](https://github.com/zetareticoli/mq)

 ## License
 MIT License